stuartlynn/meetup/README.md

 3. The meeting point should be equally distant to most people in the group
 4. The meeting point should be somewhere on the street, for example it should not be in a lake or building.
 5. We don't want groups to be too big as this might lead to huge numbers of people coming together for the activity
-6. We don't want groups to be too small as not everyone is going to show up so we dont want people to end up alone
+6. We don't want groups to be too small as not everyone is going to show up so we don't want people to end up alone
 7. The run time of the script doesn't matter too much.
 This is a task that will be run once and a while rather than all the time.
 So while we don't want it to take forever it is probably ok if it runs for a few minutes.

 ## Approach